drbfraser/CRADLE-Android/ONBOARDING.md

 - **Kotlin** for all new code - no new Java files
 - Follow Android Kotlin style guide
-- Use `suspend fun` for all database and network operations (coroutines, not callbacks)
+- Use `suspend fun` for all database and network operations (coroutines, not callbacks).
+Resources: [Kotlin coroutines guide](https://kotlinlang.org/docs/coroutines-overview.html) · [Crash course video](https://www.youtube.com/watch?v=ShNhJ3wMpvQ)
 - Use `LiveData` for UI-observable state in ViewModels
 - Inject dependencies via Hilt - do not create instances manually in Activities/Fragments
 - Use `EncryptedSharedPreferences` for all sensitive data storage